-- 2.1.5 Wherever the upper yield stress R{eH} of the material used enters into the formulae of this Section, the provisions of 1.5.2 shall be taken into account, but in all cases the upper yield stress R{eH} of the material shall not be taken more than 390 MPa. - 2.1.6 When checking the rudder or steering nozzle pintles and rudder stock bearings for surface pressure, the latter shall not exceed the values indicated in Table 2.1.6.
+2.1.6 Wherever the upper yield stress $R{eH}$ of the material used enters into the formulae of this Section, the provisions of 1.5.2 shall be taken into account, but in all cases the upper yield stress $R{eH}$ of the material shall not be taken more than 390 MPa.

+2.1.7 When checking the rudder or steering nozzle pintles and rudder stock bearings for surface pressure, the latter shall not exceed the values indicated in Table 2.1.7.

-Materials Surface pressure p, in MPa 14141611415 Water lubrication Oil lubrication Stainless steel or bronze against lignum vitae 2,4 Stainless steel or bronze against textolite or synthetic materials On special agreement with the Register Stainless steel against bronze or vice versa 6,9 Steel against white metal 4,4
+Matariala Surface pressure p, in MPa Materials Water lubrication Oil lubrication Stainless steel or bronze against lignum vitae Stainless steel or bronze against textolite or synthetic materials 2,4 On agreed manufacture's specification Stainless steel against bronze or vice versa Steel against white metal 6,9 - 4,4

-- 2.1.7 In ships of ice classes Arc5, Arc6 the arrangement of two steering nozzles (in case of twinscrew ships) is subject to special consideration by the Register in each case. - 2.1.8 In ships of ice class Arc4 and higher the structural measures for ice protection of steering nozzles are subject to special consideration by the Register in each case. - 2.1.9 For passenger ships and special purpose ships carrying more than 60 persons having length of 120 m or more or having three or more main vertical zones, the steering gear shall comply with the requirements of 2.2.6.8, Part VI "Fire Protection" (refer also to 2.2.6.7.2 of the above Part).
+- 2.1.8 In ships of ice classes Arc5 and Arc6 the arrangement of two steering nozzles (in case of twin-screw ships) shall be verified by strength calculation as well as by taking measures to ensure protection against ice impact. - 2.1.9 In ships of ice class Arc4 and higher the measures to ensure protection of steering nozzles against ice impact shall be submitted by the designer. - 2.1.10 For passenger ships and special purpose ships carrying more than 60 persons having length of 120 m or more or having three or more main vertical zones, the steering gear shall comply with the requirements of 2.2.6.8, Part VI "Fire Protection" (refer also to 2.2.6.7.2 of the above Part).